davidmalcolm/texi2rst/output/gnu-objective-c-runtime-api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The GNU Objective-C runtime used to provide a different API, which we call the traditional GNU Objective-C runtime API.
+The GNU Objective-C runtime used to provide a different API, which we call the 'traditional' GNU Objective-C runtime API.
 Functions belonging to this API are easy to recognize because they use a different naming convention, such as ``class_get_super_class()`` (traditional API) instead of ``class_getSuperclass()`` (modern